mendersoftware/mender-docs/04.System-updates/01.Debian-family/04.Provision-a-new-device/docs.md

 given device storage.

-There are several methods to flash storage, and the simplest case is if your device uses a SD card.
-Currently, this is the approach we assume you take here, but the same `.sdimg` file can be used to flash any block device.
-See [Flash memory types](../../devices/yocto-project/partition-configuration#flash-memory-types) for a clarification of what is meant by block device in this context.
+There are several methods to flash storage, and the simplest case is if your device uses an SD card.
+Currently, this is the approach we assume you take here, but the same `.sdimg` file is available for any flash or block device.
+See [Flash memory types](../../devices/yocto-project/partition-configuration#flash-memory-types) for a clarification of what a block device means in this context.

 ## Write the disk image to the SD card